Robust Time Series Denoising with Learnable Wavelet Packet Transform: Related work

 \textbf{Deep NNs architectures inspired by signal processing}: Several approaches that include signal processing elements in NNs have already been proposed.
 In \cite{ravanelli2018speaker}, a CNN layer with kernels constrained to match bandpass filters only are used for speaker recognition.
-In \cite{sailor2017unsupervised} and \cite{ha2021adaptive}, a deep model simulating a filter bank is used for sound classification and in the field of cosmology.
+In \cite{hao2019multi} and \cite{xiong2016ecg}, wavelet transform and NNs are combined for ECG signal enhancement.
 The first learnable extensions of WPT are focused on learning the best filter to use in through the entire architecture, such as in \cite{xiong2020novel}, \cite{recoskie2018learning}, \cite{jawali2019learning}, \cite{ha2021adaptive}.
-The authors in \cite{michau2021fully} proposed the DeSpaWN model.
-It is the first model to generalize filter learning to each layer and to add activation functions that perform automatic denoising in the context of DWT.
+The first model to generalize filtering learning to each layer was in the context of the Discrete Wavelet Transform (DWT) \cite{wang2018multilevel}.
+The authors in \cite{michau2021fully} proposed the DeSpaWN model which in addition add activation functions that perform automatic denoising.
 DeSpaWN has been successfully applied to classification and anomaly detection tasks for audio signals.
-An extension of the DeSpaWN architecture to WPT, called L-WPT, was proposed in \cite{9747491}.
+An extension of the DeSpaWN architecture to WPT, called L-WPT, was proposed in \cite{frusque2022learnable}.
 The L-WPT shows a better performance compared to DeSpaWN for the same anomaly detection task.
-The proposed method is an extension of the L-WPT architecture from \cite{9747491} that is free of WPT constraints.